Kelp has many benefits for dogs!

 With that in mind, one bag lasts him a little over 2 months!

 You can simply sprinkle the kelp over your dog’s food, regardless of whether it’s dry dog food, canned, homemade, or raw.

 I personally feed raw dog food, so I just sprinkle it over Wally’s raw meals and then mix everything together.
 He usually gets his kelp with dinner because I have a tendency of forgetting it in the mornings as I’m still waking up when I feed him, lol!

-Sometimes I also make homemade treats with kelp.
+Sometimes I also make homemade dog treats with kelp.

-Here’s a SUPER easy raw dog food recipe with kelp for you that I feature in one of my raw dog food ebooks, 20 Raw Meals for Dogs.
+Here’s a SUPER easy raw dog food recipe for beginners with kelp that I feature in one of my raw dog food ebooks, 20 Raw Meals for Dogs.

 Both ingredients are from Raw Paws Pet Food!